FAIRplus/the-fair-cookbook/content/recipes/reusability/provenance_matched.md

 ### Provenance and distributed ledger technology

-With this section, we intend to cover another aspect associated with provenance informat (URL_TO_INSERT_TERM_7525 https://fairsharing.org/search?recordType=model_and_format) ion.
-It is the issue of trustworthiness of the informat (URL_TO_INSERT_TERM_7526 https://fairsharing.org/search?recordType=model_and_format) ion and how to ascertain that even if a provenance informat (URL_TO_INSERT_TERM_7527 https://fairsharing.org/search?recordType=model_and_format) ion message is valid, it actually contains authentic and untempered informat (URL_TO_INSERT_TERM_7528 https://fairsharing.org/search?recordType=model_and_format) ion.
+With this section, we intend to cover another aspect associated with provenance informat (URL_TO_INSERT_TERM_5963 https://fairsharing.org/search?recordType=model_and_format) ion.
+It is the issue of trustworthiness of the informat (URL_TO_INSERT_TERM_5964 https://fairsharing.org/search?recordType=model_and_format) ion and how to ascertain that even if a provenance informat (URL_TO_INSERT_TERM_5965 https://fairsharing.org/search?recordType=model_and_format) ion message is valid, it actually contains authentic and untempered informat (URL_TO_INSERT_TERM_5966 https://fairsharing.org/search?recordType=model_and_format) ion.

 The raise of digital currencies such as bitcoin or ethereum has popularized the notion of 'blockchain', which is a type of what is known as "distributing ledger technology" (DLT).
 Blockchains and DLT in general represent technological solution to the problem of trust in provenance.
 To achieve this goal, DLT relies on three key principles:

-- distribution of informat (URL_TO_INSERT_TERM_7530 https://fairsharing.org/search?recordType=model_and_format) ion: in other words, the system is decentralized, meaning that no single entity holds the database (URL_TO_INSERT_TERM_7529 https://fairsharing.org/search?fairsharingRegistry=Database) .
+- distribution of informat (URL_TO_INSERT_TERM_5968 https://fairsharing.org/search?recordType=model_and_format) ion: in other words, the system is decentralized, meaning that no single entity holds the database (URL_TO_INSERT_TERM_5967 https://fairsharing.org/search?fairsharingRegistry=Database) .
-Instead, a multitude of copies of the informat (URL_TO_INSERT_TERM_7531 https://fairsharing.org/search?recordType=model_and_format) ion are available from a myriad of independent nodes.
+Instead, a multitude of copies of the informat (URL_TO_INSERT_TERM_5969 https://fairsharing.org/search?recordType=model_and_format) ion are available from a myriad of independent nodes.

-- transparency:  this is a consequence of the distributed nature of the arch (URL_TO_INSERT_RECORD_7532 https://fairsharing.org/FAIRsharing.52b22c) itecture.
-Transparency is understood as the availability of means of verification by being able to access independent sources of the reference informat (URL_TO_INSERT_TERM_7533 https://fairsharing.org/search?recordType=model_and_format) ion.
+- transparency:  this is a consequence of the distributed nature of the architecture.
+Transparency is understood as the availability of means of verification by being able to access independent sources of the reference informat (URL_TO_INSERT_TERM_5970 https://fairsharing.org/search?recordType=model_and_format) ion.
 This allows consistency checks to be performed and therefore provides the means of tempering detection.

 ````{note}